PurpleComputing/mdmscripts/README.md

 This repository is a resource that allows us to distribute scripts across multiple MDM tenants with a single point of hosting.

+## Helpers
+This folder contains files which assist the scripts in their intended function.
+## PurpleLogos
+This folder contains our company logos used for branding DEPNotify and other services.

 ## Firefox.sh

 ### Install Firefox